balusreekanth/click2call/README.md

 # What is this for ?

 click2call script allows your asterisk PBX to place a call between website visitor and your internal user (customer care /support etc.,) without any manual intervention .
+Using google reCaptcha to prevent click2call spam .